Vernon Downs

-Vernon Downs is a horse racing track, racino and entertainment facility located in the town of Vernon in central New York.
+Vernon Downs is a horse racing track, racino and entertainment facility located in the town of Vernon in central New York, United States.
 The track was established in 1953 and in 1955 was the location that Adios Harry ran his "Miracle Mile".
 As tastes changed and competition increased, its attendance and revenues decreased.
 It has added simulcast harness racing, video gaming, and entertainment, in addition to building a 173-suite hotel.

 History

 The harness racing track was opened in 1953 near Syracuse, New York, and operated successfully for many years as it quickly attained status as one of the most popular harness tracks in the country.
 In 1955, Adios Harry ran a "miracle mile" in 1:55, a record that stood for 18 years.
 As tastes changed in the late 20th century, and there was increased competition from the Meadowlands Racetrack and others who paid larger purses.
 At the same time, the state authorized forms of gambling to raise money.
 Beginning in the 1980s, Native American tribes began to establish bingo halls on their reservations and later, gaming casinos to generate revenues.
 By 2001, the track faced closure due to regulatory issues.

 By 2001, prior to the addition of the casino, attendance declined to less than 1,000 from a peak of 4,000 plus in the 1960s and 1970s.

 From a one-time high of 162 race dates, Vernon Downs hosts only 70 as of the 2018 season, its 65th.
 Tax debts and other financial issues made it likely that the casino would shut down in 2002 despite legalization of the video slot machines which were legalized in New York following the success of Native American casinos, and as an attempt to stimulate New York's economy after September 11.
 After receiving a new license, Vernon Downs added simulcast harness racing, on which bets could be placed, and video gaming.
 This also allowed for an increase in the purse size paid to racers, although attendance was still low.
 Vernon Downs owner Jeff Gural cites the addition of VLTs as what saved racing.
 Some, like Vernon Downs, also began to host entertainment acts, particularly rock music.
 However, in recent years, the entertainment and promotion have dwindled to zero.
 The owners of the track built an associated hotel for visitors to the facility.
 While the horse racing season runs from April to November, the racino elements are open year-round.